jeromecoupe/webstoemp/_posts/2014-11-02-manipulate-craft-elementcriteriamodel-with-twig.md

 {% endraw %}
 {% endhighlight %}

 There you go, three use cases for a simple but powerful technique.
-Next time you work on a project, you will have this trick in your arsenal.
+I hope you'll find this little trick useful when working on your next Craft project.